What is Human in Judgment? Comparing Automation Bias and Algorithm Aversion Between the United States Military Academy and the General Public: Introduction

 International relations theories of war and peace are underpinned by an understanding of human agency and the way human judgment informs decisions about conflict and escalation.
 Artificial intelligence (AI) could meaningfully alter traditional decision-making pathways for leaders and militaries in ways that impact politics.
 Understanding how AI will shape how human decision-making is therefore essential to accurately assessing the future of politics and conflict.

-The theoretical need to grasp how AI will shape decision-making is especially acute given that militaries worldwide are developing and fielding AI solutions from the boardroom to battlefield, integrating algorithms into areas including predictive maintenance, logistics, disaster relief, nuclear command and control, automatic target recognition in weapons systems, and robotics \citep{HicksCDAO, DigitalTargeting, stepanenko, lin2025, AIArmageddon, HumanMachineTeaming}.
+The need to grasp how AI will shape decision-making is acute since militaries worldwide are developing and fielding AI solutions from the boardroom to battlefield, integrating algorithms into areas including predictive maintenance, logistics, disaster relief, nuclear command and control, automatic target recognition in weapons systems, and robotics \citep{HicksCDAO, DigitalTargeting, stepanenko, lin2025, AIArmageddon, HumanMachineTeaming}.
 As militaries integrate AI technologies, they will, for the foreseeable future, still require commanders and operators to exercise human judgment.
 While militaries such as the United States have national policies to ensure human oversight of the use of force \citep{DoD3000.09, AppropriateLevels, IHLandAWS}, they are also leveraging AI Decision Support Systems (AI DSS) to speed up targeting processes by delivering information to commanders faster, as the US is in its war against Iran \citep{Manson}.
 Theories of cognitive bias unique to automated systems---automation bias and algorithm aversion---suggest, however, that military users may over-rely on or prematurely distrust automated outputs in ways that increase the risk of accidents or mistakes, which, in crisis or combat contexts, can have life-or-death consequences \citep{Ding2024/2025, LawfareRisks}.
 There is therefore a strong need to assess how and when militaries are at risk of introducing bias through AI decision-support tools.\footnote{If this is the case, then further aspects of decision-making---including at lower levels of command than international relations theories typically examine---should be taken into account when modeling the outcomes of future crises or wars.}

 The combination of increasing autonomy, pervasive computerization, and the opaque, often black-box nature of modern AI systems makes automation bias a prominent concern across both civilian and military domains \citep{AIDSSLegalRisks, bode2024problem, garcia2024algorithms}.
-However, there is almost no behavioral research on automation bias in military contexts, making it ripe for analysis.
+However, there is limited behavioral research on automation bias in military contexts, making it ripe for analysis.

 This article compares findings from a survey experiment conducted in May 2025 of 236 cadets at the United States Military Academy at West Point (USMA), with those from a cross-national survey experiment of 702 members of the general public across 9 countries, including the United States \citep{horowitzkahnisq}.
 The experiment measures respondents' decision-making in response to assistance from an algorithm or a human analyst during a theoretical military target identification task.
 By comparing future military officers with members of the public similarly situated in age and education, we can gain analytical leverage on the extent to which automation bias and algorithm aversion are concerns for the military.